iProgramMC/BetterStrTok/README.md

 3) MSVC partly solved this with `strtok_s`, but this is intended for systems without it.

 ### How to use
-The repo provides an example on how to do this
+The repo provides an example on how to use this.

 ### Setup
 The BetterStrTok.c /.h files contain all you will need for this.
 Compilation was tested on GCC.